mdlayher/arp/cmd/arpc/README.md

 =====

-Command `arpc` provides a simple ARP client which can be used to retrieve MAC addresses of other machines in a LAN using their IPv4 addresses.
+Command `arpc` provides a simple ARP client which can be used to retrieve hardware addresses of other machines in a LAN using their IPv4 addresses.

 Usage
 -----